 Students and parents can review FERPA rules and regulations from the Office of the Registrar on the FERPA and Records Privacy page.
 These records include Financial Aid, Student Bill, Grades, schedules, etc. A full list is available from OneStop on the Delegated Access page.

-Within Accessibility Resources, students can give parents an opportunity to speak with an Accommodation Coordinator by completing a supplemental form, which is available upon request.
+Within Accessibility Resources, students can give parents an opportunity to speak with an Access Coordinator by completing a supplemental form, which is available upon request.

 In high school, parents were a part of the IEP/504/transition meetings and students rarely had a voice or were asked to participate.